reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 * ... is transformed into its own artifact (JAR file) during a build, and
 * ... can define its own dependencies to other modules or third-party libraries.

-Basically, **a module is part of a codebase that can be maintained and built separately from other modules**.
+Basically, **a module is a codebase that can be maintained and built separately from other modules' codebases**.

-A module is part of a parent build process that builds all modules of our application and combines them to a single artifact like a WAR file.
+However, a module is still part of a parent build process that builds all modules of our application and combines them to a single artifact like a WAR file.

 ## Why Do We Need Multiple Modules?